eristoddle/zen-notebook/README.md

 * Create application service that can map key codes events to functions in application and component
 * Add testing
 * Add grunt tasks: git (push on release, remote github site publish?), version incrementing for auto update
+* Slideshow/presentation functionality
+* Add tooltip type hover editor for markdown, like evernote, that can be switched off and on.

 ##Futute Roadmap